 How can we make it happen?

-Check out these “Unique Sports Dribble Specs” (we call them basketball glasses in my studio) that I purchased online for my students.
+Check out these “Unique Sports Dribble Specs” (we call them basketball glasses or basketball goggles in my studio) that I purchased online for my students.
 They’re really inexpensive, and it’s definitely worth having a pair or two on hand, or enough for each student, especially if you’re using them in group lessons!
 Plus, they’re adjustable, so they are one-size-fits-most.

 See the wide black bottom rim?
 The wide bottom rim prevents basketball players from looking at their hands as they dribble the basketball.
 The rim blocks their view of their own hands so they learn to trust themselves and dribble by feel, using their instinct to always know where the ball will be after the bounce, based on where it was before.
 That way, they can pay attention to the bigger picture rather than focusing on the fundamental details.
 So, why not use dribble specs in piano lessons?